ibexa/documentation-developer/docs/update_and_migration/from_4.3/update_from_4.3_new_commerce.md

     ```

 If you used old Commerce packages before, and have migrated everything, you can remove the old tables.
-The removable tables are prefixed with `ses_` and `sve_`.
+The tables that can be removed are prefixed with `ses_` and `sve_`.

 === "MySQL"

-    To be on the right database, adapt the following command:
+    To switch to the right database, issue the following command:
     ``` sql
     USE <database_name>;
     ```